simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

     - Port numbers
     - Shared secrets

 > **Note:** This information can be obtained through an email or document through your provider.
-Or if you're using [Google Orion](https://orion.google/) like we are in our examples below, you'll be self hosting a [freeradius based radsec proxy](https://github.com/simeononsecurity/orion-radsec/tree/sos-dev).
-We won't be going into this in this article so please read your providers instructions carefully.
+If you're using [Google Orion](https://orion.google/) like we are in our examples below, you'll be self hosting a [freeradius based radsec proxy](https://github.com/simeononsecurity/orion-radsec/tree/sos-dev).
+We won't be going into this in this article so **please read your providers instructions carefully**.

 #### Overview of Hotspot 2.0 on OpenWRT